Paul Niculescu-Mizil: Ministerial posts, loss of power and post-communist course

 Although he sought to avoid what Tismăneanu calls the "police-state brutalities and asphyxiating dogmatism of a sclerotic ideology", his defense of the system ignored its classically Stalinist features such as censorship, the Securitate secret police, and hyper-bureaucratic planning.
 Hence, it was situated within the same intellectual constraints as the Letter of the Six.
 He discussed the regime during numerous talk-show appearances, where he was countered by representatives of anti-communist civil society groups, and also published his memoirs.
 He died of heart disease and his body was displayed for public viewing at the Finance Ministry he once headed.
 This drew criticism from prominent members of the National Liberal Party against then-minister Varujan Vosganian, himself a Liberal.
-He was buried in Cernica following a Romanian Orthodox service.
+He was buried at Cernica Monastery following a Romanian Orthodox service.

 He and his wife Lidia had six children.
 Of these, a son (Serghei) and two daughters (Donca and Lidia) were biological children, while two sons and a daughter were adopted.
 Adopting children was fashionable among party elites at the time and helped solidify his position.
 His granddaughter, through Lidia, is Oana Niculescu-Mizil, herself a politician.
 Donca was in a ten-year relationship with Nicolae and Elena Ceaușescu's son Nicu; Elena disapproved and intervened to end the romance.
-Later, Niculescu-Mizil and Nicu Ceaușescu were cellmates at Jilava prison for six months.
+Later, Niculescu-Mizil and Nicu Ceaușescu were cellmates at Jilava Prison for six months.
 Serghei is considered the rebel of the family.